TheFitzZZ/DCS-Config-Manager/README.md

 - Fixed first run symlink detection (just visual problems)
 - Added prevention against starting two instances (e.g. app + shortcut clone)
 - Renamed "link controls" to "shared control" and overhauled instruction text for more clarity
+- Will now detect malformed options.lua files and quit before I put your settings into a blender.
+Nice of me, eh?

 01.11.2017 - RC6
 - Various fixes for crashes and inconsistencies